BIC America F12 Subwoofer Review

 This combined with its intricate circuitry provides the benefits of incredibly low distortion and a high signal to noise ratio.

 That ultimately means you get a better quality sound, hearing more of the stuff you actually want to, and less of what you don’t.

-Something else that’s interesting and truly worthy of note is that this sub has a 12-inch injection molded long throw woofer.
-This gives it a very high excursion.
+Something else that’s interesting and truly worthy of note is that this sub has a what BIC calls a 12-inch injection molded woofer that’s also a long throw variant.
+This basically gives it a very high excursion.

 Since speakers and subwoofers produce sound by moving air, a higher excursion gives it the ability to move more air — meaning it can produce more sound and go deeper.

 So in this case, the fact that the driver is a long throw variant means the sub has the ability to not only go deeper, but also louder as a result.